 DECnet-Plus

 DECnet for OpenVMS offers task-to-task communications, file management, down-line system and task loading, network command terminals, and network resource sharing capabilities using the Digital Network Architecture (DNA) protocols.
-DECnet for OpenVMS communicates with adjacent and nonadjacent Phase IV and DECnet-Plus nodes.
+DECnet for OpenVMS communicates with adjacent and non-adjacent Phase IV and DECnet-Plus nodes.

 The network functions available to a DECnet for OpenVMS user depend, in part, on the configuration of the rest of the network.
 Each DECnet product offers its own subset of Digital Network Architecture (DNA) functions and its own set of features to the user.
-Networks consisting entirely of DECnet for OpenVMS Phase IV nodes have all the functions described in this SPD.
-The functions available to users on mixed networks can be determined by a comparison of the SPDs for the appropriate DECnet products.

 Features